alirezatc/spotify-hits/README.md

 # SpotifyHit
 This project uses Angular 8 and TypeScript to generate a list of top songs.
-It uses an api from kaggle https://www.kaggle.com/leonardopena/top50spotify2019 automatic!
-[Kaggle](https://www.kaggle.com/leonardopena/top50spotify2019)
+It uses an api from [Kaggle](https://www.kaggle.com/leonardopena/top50spotify2019)

 Used Techniques are as follows:
 1. Routing, guard, parameter passing